OSM-es/portalmap/README.md

 #### Main Tools Used:
 - **Cursor** with models like Claude Sonnet 3.5 and ChatGPT 4.0
 - **Windsurf** with ChatGPT 4.1, Deepseek, Gemini 2.5, SWE-1, and code-supernova-1 million
-- **Visual Studio Code** with Copilot and grok code fast-1 ChatGPT 4.1
+- **Visual Studio Code** with Copilot, grok code fast-1 and ChatGPT 4.1

 #### Development Scripts & Tools
 - **Taginfo Downloader**: Automated tag definition retrieval